GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-97/index.md

 Any code that checks version numbers, or parses the UA string, should be checked to make sure it handles three digits.

-There's a flag [`#force-major-version-to-100`][cr-100-flag] that will change the current version number to 100, so you can make sure everything works as expected.
+There's a flag called [`#force-major-version-to-100`][cr-100-flag] that will change the current version number to 100, so you can make sure everything works as expected.

-{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Chrome Flags page highlighting new #force-major-version-to-100 option", width="800", height="533" %}
+{% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/4drS8JxKXgtzSAxyM6WF.png", alt="Chrome flags page highlighting new #force-major-version-to-100 option", width="800", height="533" %}

 ## And more! {: #more }